IIEWFL/prog6221-part-1-ST10108243/README.md

 	b.
 For each ingredient: the name, quantity, and unit of measurement.
 For example, one tablespoon of sugar.</br>
 	c.
 The number of steps.</br>
 	d.
 For each step: a description of what the user should do. </p>
+<p> The software shall display the full recipe, including the ingredients and steps, in a neat format to the user. </br> </p>